bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:21:51

-Ah, yeah I think the thing that you're missing here is that we are still doing a DC net in all of those slots.
+Ah, yeah I think the thing that you're missing here is that we are still doing a DC-net in all of those slots.
 So we still have the shared keys in here.
-They're not in this picture, because here on the slide, I wrote just what the, basically what the input messages to the DC net will be in every slot.
+They're not in this picture, because here on the slide, I wrote just what the, basically what the input messages to the DC-net will be in every slot.
-But just as the example we've seen in the beginning with single bits, in every of those slots we run a DC net with the shared keys added.
+But just as the example we've seen in the beginning with single bits, in every of those slots we run a DC-net with the shared keys added.
 So Alice will not broadcast M1 in the first slot, but she will send M1 plus shared key with Bob, plus shared key with Carol, and so on, plus shared key with user N.
 So only after we have obtained all the rows in the first slot in the first column here, these keys will cancel out.
 So just by looking at Alice's broadcast on the network, you can't tell that M1 is in there.